-The FDDU was initially established as the Federal Convicted Offender (FCO) Program in 2000 as a result of enacted federal legislation (DNA Backlog Elimination Action).
-The FCO program was originally part of the FBI Laboratory’s mitochondrial casework unit, the DNA Analysis Unit II (DNAAUII), relocating into the nuclear casework unit, DNA Analysis Unit I (DNAAUI), in 2002.
-The history of expanding DNA legislation over the next decade significantly impacted both the scope and direction of the FCO Program in this time-frame.
+The Federal DNA Database Unit (FDDU) was initially established as the Federal Convicted Offender (FCO) Program in 2000 as a result of enacted federal legislation—specifically, the DNA Backlog Elimination Act of 2000.
+The FCO Program was originally part of the FBI Laboratory’s mitochondrial casework unit, the DNA Analysis Unit II (DNAAUII); it relocated to the nuclear casework unit, DNA Analysis Unit I (DNAAUI), in 2002.
+Expanding DNA legislation over the next decade significantly impacted both the scope and direction of the FCO Program in this time-frame.

 On January 28, 2001, federal regulations of the DNA Backlog Elimination Act became effective, authorizing the FCO Program to accept sample submissions.
 Corresponding uploads of DNA profiles into the National DNA Index System (NDIS) were underway by 2002.
 The FCO Program incorporated its first significant technological advancements in 2004, including FTA extractions and a computerized Laboratory Information Management System (LIMS)—both became a foundation for the Laboratory’s emerging high-throughput capabilities.
 This was timely, as the expansion of federal DNA legislation with the Justice for All Act of 2004 effectively widened the scope of authorized submissions to virtually all federal convictions.